Trump's rhetoric about DC echoes a history of racist narratives about urban crime

-WASHINGTON (AP) — President Donald Trump has taken control of the District of Columbia's law enforcement and ordered National Guard troops to deploy onto the streets of the nation's capital, arguing the extraordinary moves are in response to an urgent public safety crisis.
+WASHINGTON (AP) — President Donald Trump has taken control of D.C.'s law enforcement and ordered National Guard troops to deploy onto the streets of the nation's capital, arguing the extraordinary moves are necessary to curb an urgent public safety crisis.

 “This is liberation day in D.C., and we’re going to take our capital back,” Trump promised Monday.